 Bio: Maria Huber is from Peoria, Arizona and is a first year MFA student with an emphasis in costume design.
 She graduated from Arizona State University in 2012 with a Bachelor of Music degree in music education with her primary instrument being the French Horn.
 She has been individually pursuing costume construction since graduating high school in 2008 and since then has won various awards at local pop culture convention costume contests for her craftsmanship.
 Her experience in costume design began at Scottsdale Community College in 2014, where she designed several shows for theatre and film projects.
 Her most recent accomplishments are receiving a Meritorious Award for her design of SCC’s production of Kill Will in the fall of 2015 and an Honorary Mention at the KCACTF Region VIII conference for a non-realized design of The Thwarting of Baron Bolligrew in the spring of 2016.

-Bio: Sara Lindsey is a second year graduate student pursuing her MFA with an emphasis in costume design.
+Bio: Sara Lindsey is a third year graduate student pursuing her MFA with an emphasis in costume design.
 She graduated from Wake Forest University in May 2013 with a BA in Theater.
 Sara spent the following summer working with the San Francisco Mime Troupe, only to return to her alma mater as a guest designer that fall.
 Sara was a costume intern at Riverside Theatre in Vero Beach, Florida for the 2013-2014 season.
 Sara also worked as the stitcher at Creede Repertory Theatre in Colorado.
 She was a costume apprentice at Walnut Street Theatre in Philadelphia, PA for the 2014-2015 season, and had the opportunity to design for a number of productions for young audiences.
 During the current academic year, Sara worked in the costume shop in various capacities including cutter/draper and milliner.
 Her most recent design was the University Players’ production of Bird in the Hand.

 Bio: Szu-Yun is originally from Kaohsiung, Taiwan.
 She received a BFA degree in Theatre Arts from National Sun Yat-sen University in 2016.
 She went on her first tour by designing the light for The Toy Cart in the same year.
 And she is currently pursuing her MFA degree in Lighting Design at California State University, Long Beach.